garfix/nli-go/README.md

         "OptionValues": []
     }

+If the system responds with a clarification question, it does this with a number of options the user can choose from

+* OptionKeys: the keys of these options
+* OptionValues: the values of these options

 And if you want to specify a session identifier to allow NLI-GO to resolve back-references to earlier parts of the dialog, use `-s` with an identifier of your choice.

     bin/nli -c resources/helloworld -s 64152 "Hello World"